-Yes, Valentine's Day is upon us, once again.
-If this year you are hoping to escape the clichéd gifts of flowers, chocolates, and the "Luv You Beary Much" stuffed bear, take heart… You can use DISC personality styles to help you create a Valentines to remember.
+Valentine's Day is upon us, once again.
+If this year you hope to escape the clichéd gifts of flowers, chocolates, and the "Luv You Beary Much" stuffed bear, take heart.
+You can use DISC personality styles to help you create a Valentines to remember.

 … plan an adventure.
-Avoid non-activities that require long periods of just sitting.
+Avoid non-activities that require extended periods of just sitting.
 Try indoor rock climbing, a zip-line, or go-cart racing.
 Plan an activity that is challenging and gets the heart racing and the blood pumping.
-Think about making a "friendly wager" on a game of pool, darts or putt-putt golf, to tap into their competitive nature.
+Give them some choices and let them make decisions if you aren't sure which to try first.
+Think about making a "friendly wager" on a game of pool, darts, or putt-putt golf, to tap into their competitive nature.

-… try something new, exciting and fun.
+… try something new, exciting, and fun.
 Consider a mini road trip with three or four destinations.
 Grab a bite to eat at a taco truck, then catch a set at a comedy club.
+Don't forget to stay safe by bringing "laughing emoji" face masks.
 Next, duck out early and rendezvous with friends for ax throwing or arcade games before heading out again for a late-night ice cream cone or cheesecake for two.
 The "I" style will like interacting with others, as well as the time spent alone while traveling from place to place.

-… try to make them feel at home, and what better place than in their home.
-Surprise them with a home cooked, candle-lit dinner or spring for delivery.
+… try to make them feel at home, and what better place for the steady style than in their home.
+Surprise them with a home-cooked, candle-lit dinner or spring for delivery.
 Make sure you clean up entirely before you stream your favorite movie and snuggle down for the night.
-Opening gifts of flannel pajamas, fuzzy socks, or a soft, fleece blanket can help set the mood of contentment and comfort that most "S" styles enjoy.
-If you are brave enough, consider participating in an activity together, such as a "sip and paint," doing a craft together or making a scrapbook of your memories.
+Opening gifts of flannel pajamas, fuzzy socks, or a soft fleece blanket can help set the mood of contentment and comfort that most "S" styles enjoy.
+If you are brave enough, consider participating in an activity together, such as a "sip and paint," doing a craft together, or making a scrapbook of your memories.
 Long after this night, the "S" will have a scrapbook of memories to remind them how awesome you are.

 If you haven't yet, sit down and take a DISC assessment together.
 Don't think about work, but instead think about who you are when you are together.
-The results may surprise you and sharing your reports with each other is a great way to grow closer.
+The results of your DISC personality profiles may surprise you, and sharing your reports with each other is a great way to grow closer.